The In-Laws (1979 film): Plot

 A well-organized gang hijacks an armored car, breaking in and stealing some currency engraving plates while ignoring the actual money.
 One of the hijackers delivers the plates to Vince Ricardo on the roof of a disused building.

 Meanwhile, the daughter of mild-mannered Manhattan dentist Sheldon "Shelly" Kornpett and the son of businessman Vince Ricardo are engaged to be married.
 At an introductory dinner in which Shelly meets his new in-law, he finds Vince suspicious; during the dinner, Vince tells a crazy story of a nine-month "consulting" trip to 1954 Guatemala.
 He excuses himself to make a phone call and hides one set of engraving plates in the basement.
 Later that night, Shelly pleads with his daughter not to marry into the Ricardo clan, but he is talked into giving the marriage a chance.

 The following day, Vince appears at Shelly's office and asks for help with breaking into his office safe.
 Shelly reluctantly agrees.
-After Vince retrieves a black bag from his office in an old Herald Square office building, two armed hit men surprise Shelly.
+As he retrieves a black bag from Vince's office in an old Herald Square office building, he's surprised by two armed hit men.
 After a chase and shootout, Vince explains that he has worked for the CIA since the Eisenhower administration and robbed the United States Mint of engraving plates to crack a worldwide inflation plot hatched in Central America.
 He mentions he robbed the U.S. Mint on his own; the CIA had turned him down, deeming the caper too risky.
 Vince further upsets Shelly by mentioning he left an engraving plate in the basement of Shelly's house the previous night.